Is a Seaman Entitled to Recover Damages from a Maritime Accident?

 Damages may be reduced by payments already made for Maintenance and Cure.
 Conversely, if an employer has failed to pay Maintenance and Cure then that may become cause for a claim under the Jones Act.

-Contact an experienced Jones Act Attorney as soon as you or a loved one is injured.
+Contact an experienced Jones Act Attorney as soon as possible after an injury or the loss of a loved one.
 Remember that your employer’s interest is to protect their bottom line; not your health, wallet, or career.
-You will want an experienced attorney on your side.
+You will want a skilled attorney on your side.